Summer-MIND/mind-tools/README.md

 3. Download the docker image from [docker hub](https://hub.docker.com/r/ejolly/mindtools/) and build it:
     - Open a terminal and enter:
     - `docker pull ejolly/mind-tools`
-4. Create a new interactive container
+4. Create a new persistent interactive container (*only required once*)
+    - The command below will create a new container that will map your computer's `Desktop` to `/mnt` within the container, so that location is shared between your host OS and the container.
+You can change what folder you want to share by editing the path in the command below.
+The command will also share port `9999` with your host computer so any jupyter notebooks launched from *within* the container should not conflict with other notebooks you may already have running.
+Container notebooks will be accessible at `localhost:9999` in your browser
-    - `docker run -it -p 8888:8888 --name MIND ejolly/mindtools`
+    - `docker run -it -p 9999:9999 --name MIND -v ~/Desktop:/mnt ejolly/mind-tools `
-    - You should now see the `root@` prefix in your terminal, if so you're running a shell from *within* your the container!
+    - You should now see the `root@` prefix in your terminal, if so you've successfully created a container and are running a shell from *inside*!
 5. Execute commands as desired:
     - Launch a jupyter notebook:
-        - `jupyter notebook --port=8888 --no-browser --ip=0.0.0.0`
+        - `jupyter notebook --port=9999 --no-browser --ip=0.0.0.0 --allow-root`
+        - Navigate to `localhost:9999` in your browser to access the notebook
     - Open ipython from the command line
         - `ipython` at the command prompt
+    - Run bash commands, e.g
+        - `which python`
-6. Close container with `ctrl + c`
+6. Close container with `ctrl + d`
 7. Reopen container with (in a terminal on your own computer from any directory):
-    - `docker start MIND`
-    - `docker attach MIND`
+    - `docker start MIND && docker attach MIND`
-    - (press enter)

 ## Helpful commands